 Structure foundations serve the purpose of slowing the effect of gravity and other forces on a structure built on soils.
 Over time, foundations can become out of level through soil settlement and/or heave.
 Foundations are engineered to move uniformly as a unit, not differently (differential movement).
 Differential movement is the #1 cause of “Foundation Failure”.
 There can be several causes for this movement, and sometimes the symptoms can be misleading.
 The best way to ascertain whether or not you have a problem is to give us a call (775-284-1964).
-We will inspect your property for FREE, determine the severity and possible remediation.
+We have residential foundation contractors that will inspect your property for FREE, determine the severity and possible remediation.
 There is no “one size fits all” solution to foundation repair, and if you don’t need a repair, we will tell you.

 How Do We Fix It?

 The most common foundation repair is “underpinning”.
 Deep foundation systems such as helical piles or micropiles are installed along the area of foundation to be repaired.
 After the installation is complete, the piles are connected to your existing foundation using engineered steel brackets.
 The load of the structure is then transferred from the soil to the piles using a hydraulic lifting and leveling system.
 During the loading process, the foundation can be raised or lowered depending on the need of the structure to return to level.
 There are many foundation types, and some require a different approach for repair, but there are solutions to all foundation problems.
 We have the knowledge and expertise to determine the best repair option available for your particular foundation.

 How Much Does It Cost?

 We wish it was that simple!
 There are many factors to consider in engineering a foundation repair, including but not limited to, underpinning pile type and method, depth of pile installations, pile spacing, equipment access to name a few.
 Therefore it is difficult to provide an accurate cost proposal without a thorough investigation.
 Some of the factors that must be considered include: